SAP/luigi/docs/luigi-client-api.md

 ### pathExists

-Checks if a path you can navigate to exists in the main application.
-You can use this helper method to perform actions such as conditional display of a DOM element like a button.
+Checks if the path you can navigate to exists in the main application.
+For example, you can use this helper method conditionally display a DOM element like a button.

 #### Parameters